install windows 11 raspberry pi

 Windows 11 was officially released at the end of 2021 for traditional PCs, and you can already get it running on a Raspberry Pi.
 It’s not as straightforward as installing a Linux distribution that’s made for the Raspberry Pi, but the procedure isn’t that complicated.
 I will explain everything in this article.

-The easiest way to install Windows 11 on a Raspberry Pi is to use WoR Flasher on Raspberry Pi OS directly, to flash Windows 11 on a SSD disk.
-It’s also possible to use the same tool on a PC, from a Windows or Linux system.
+The easiest way to install Windows 11 on a Raspberry Pi is directly on Raspberry Pi OS.
+Install Pi-Apps to get a program that will flash Windows 11 onto a USB or SSD drive.
+It’s also possible to use the same tool on a PC from a Windows or Linux system.

-Windows 11 is not the traditional operating system you’ll get running on a Raspberry Pi, so there are a few things you will have to get right in order to start the procedure below.
+Windows 11 is not a traditional operating system you’d normally run on a Raspberry Pi, so there are a few things you’ll have to get right in order to start the procedure below.

-Windows 11 “works” on a Raspberry Pi, but don’t expect perfect performances.
-It will be slow, whatever hardware you use.
-Knowing this, it would be better to use the best you can in order to ensure the best results while doing this experiment.
+Windows 11 (and Windows 10) “works” on a Raspberry Pi, but don’t expect perfect performance.
+It’ll be slow, regardless of which hardware you use.
+Knowing this, it would be better to use the best hardware you can in order to ensure the best results while doing this experiment.

 Here are my recommendations to get the best results: